-We all expect IRC to be a place for free, casual conversation.
+We all expect IRC to be a place for free, casual conversation, and so things such as advertising are not permitted.
 However, it is important to remember that not everyone shares your viewpoints or beliefs.
-Be polite and respectful of other people's opinions.
+Be polite and respectful of other people’s opinions.

 We, the admins/mods, are not going to police the IRC; but, repeatedly spewing hateful and/or violent language or extreme racism will get you muted or banned.
 This includes public or private harassment, regardless of whether the target of the harassment is in the channel.

 The IRC should be a safe environment and as such, any threats to maliciously hack or harm 0x00sec members or systems will result in permanent community-wide bans.
 Should we discover evidence of threats against the 0x00sec IRC Server or the Website, individuals will be prosecuted to the furthest extent of the law possible.